DevResults/DevResultsTools/InstanceExport/PowerShell/README.md

 ![image](https://user-images.githubusercontent.com/67288628/225463265-13a63f36-ef92-4813-9108-e4e949dc8e3f.png)

-5. Navigate to the directory where you have saved the InstanceExport.ps1 and the JSON manifest file.
+6. Navigate to the directory where you have saved the `InstanceExport.ps1` and that has also the `manifest` folder.

    e.g.: `cd C:\Users\MyUser\InstanceExport`